CiFor/DayZ_Sahrani/README.md

 DayZ_Sahrani
 ===================
-Current Release: 1.0.0
+Current Release: 1.1.0

-Development Build: 1.1.0
+Development Build: NA - Likely won't be any more updates to this mod

 PLEASE EMAIL me before making any modifications or additions.